Moths of North Carolina

 Habitats and Life History

-Habitats: Our records come from both barrier islands and other tidewater areas where Southern Red Cedars are common, as well as inland sites where Eastern Red Cedar is the likely host plant
+Habitats: Our records come from both barrier islands and other tidewater areas where Southern Red Cedar is common, as well as inland sites where Eastern Red Cedar is the presumed host plant.

-Larval Host Plants: Larvae feed on Eastern Red Cedar (Juniperus virginiana) (Forbes, 1923; Beadle & Leckie, 2018).
-We do not have any feeding records in North Carolina. - View
+Larval Host Plants: Larvae feed on Eastern Red Cedar (Juniperus virginiana) in the eastern US (Forbes, 1923; Beadle and Leckie, 2018).
+They also feed on Western Juniper (J. occidentalis) in northern California (Dimitri et al., 2018).
+Populations along the coast likely use Southern Red Cedar (J. silicicola), which is often treated by authorities as a subspecies of J. virginiana.
+As of 2025, we do not have any feeding records in North Carolina. - View

 Wikipedia